K1DV5/docal/README.md

 ## LSP support

-There is support for LSP for basic assistance which evaluates and stores the values of the variables as inlay hints which can be used to get immediate feedback on our calculations.
+There is LSP mode for basic assistance which evaluates and shows the values of the variables as inlay hints which can be used to get immediate feedback on our calculations.
 On Neovim, it looks like this:

 ![LSP Info](https://raw.githubusercontent.com/K1DV5/docal/master/images/lsp.png)

+To not clutter the screen, it doesn't show values for simple assignments of constants, and it doesn't repeat the name of the variable when there is only one.

 It can be started as